crystallabs/virtualtime/README.md

 1. Add more features suitable to be used in a reimplementation of cron using this module
 1. Add a rbtree or something, sorting the items in order of most recent to most distant due date
 1. Possibly add some support for triggering actions on exact due dates of items/reminders
+1. Implement a complete task tracking program using Crystime
+1. Write support for exporting items into other calendar apps